These pages do not apply outside Great Britain.

 Y v Calderdale Council (2003), Employment Tribunal

 An employment tribunal found that an employer had not made sufficient reasonable adjustments to the recruitment process for a person who stammers.
-More time was allowed for the interview, but the amount of information the person was able to convey compared to other candidates was still much reduced.
-The tribunal suggested other adjustments the Council could have considered.
+The employer had allowed more time for the interview, but the amount of information the person was able to convey compared with other candidates was still much reduced.
+The tribunal suggested other adjustments which the employer could have considered.

 Y v Bradford Council (2006), Employment Tribunal

 An employer adjusted the recruitment process for a person with a severe stammer by allowing written responses to pre-set interview questions, and a written equivalent of a presentation exercise.
-However, there was held to be a breach of the reasonable adjustment duty.
+Even so, the tribunal held there was a breach of the reasonable adjustment duty.
 The claimant had not been given enough time for the written presentation.
 Also he had not been told how long he had to write the interview answers.